 The shift to the cloud has brought about several solutions that make doing business easier.
 Whether it be cost savings, added flexibility or ease of use, companies are offloading workflows to the cloud and maintaining a competitive advantage.
+Companies are also using the cloud for computing purposes to protect against cyber-attacks, like ransomware.
+Watch this On-Demand webinar on Ransomware Preparedness and Recovery.

 Though cloud computing may not make sense in every business situation, there are several use cases that have undeniable benefits and should not be ignored.
 Here are the Top 10 cloud computing use cases: